[Originally posted on May 16, 2012]

 To counter these, here are the WORST 5 DECISION POINTS I have heard for selecting a college.

-I don’t like the sports teams – Hands down, this is perhaps the worst decision point I have run into in helping students with college.
+I don’t like the sports teams – Hands down this is the worst decision point I have run into in helping students with college.
 A student from eastern Washington who wanted to do computer science decided against the University of Washington mostly on the fact that he was a committed Cougar fan.
 The UW is among the top 10 respected computer science departments in the world.
 This creates all sorts of opportunities for students.
 Bottom line: Unless you are planning to be a professional football/basketball player or depending on some sports scholarship that you ALREADY have been awarded, selecting a school based on something this trivial is a huge mistake.
 This should not even be part of the decision matrix.
 Select a college based on your personal expected outcome, what the school is going to do to help your future career.
 Basing a decision like this on who is playing football for 10 games a year is the height of immaturity.
 Get over it.

 I will be close to my sweetheart – The transition from high school to college will involve a huge number of changes to your personal life, attitudes, and interests.
 It is fairly common for high school students to make college decisions based on relationships that have lasted through a year or two of high school.
 The number of high school relationships that survive through college turns out to be extremely low.
 I can’t find a definitive number, but my research on the subject is suggesting less than 10% of relationships make the transition, and less than 4% end up in marriage.
 Please try to be objective about this, even though it is an emotional subject.
 Select a college based on YOUR needs and interests.
 Where your high school sweetheart ends up shouldn’t be in your decision matrix.
 If it happens you end up the same place, that’s nice.
 Sorry folks, this is a bottom of the list data point.